 Both buyers and sellers might also appreciate a note reminding them to cancel the homeowners insurance on their prior home.
 My son’s agent didn’t mention it and he and I both forgot all about it for about 3 months after he sold his rental property.
 Thank goodness we remembered then – he got a nice refund.

 Do the mailings discussed above, but don’t stop there.
 Make an occasional phone call just to check in and show an interest in them.

 If they’re buyers, stop by the house to see how they’ve changed it.
 Unless you know it wouldn’t be welcome, take along a box of cookies or donuts to share over coffee.
 If they’ve got small children, take along a small gift – like coloring books and crayons.

 Whether your past clients were buyers or sellers, you won’t go wrong sending along a small gift, as long as it’s appropriate.
 Some people love pocket calendars while others would love a sports schedule for the local high school or college.
 Most people would use a notepad, especially if it has a magnet on the back.
-And then there are pens.

 Last week’s mail brought a promo pen that I thought was wonderful – a gel pen with a stylus on the end – and they were only about 55 cents each for 50 or more.
 Of course they’re imprinted with your name and contact information.